-Information about Thutmose III tomb Luxor KV 34
+Thutmose III tomb Luxor KV 34 information, tours, prices, booking

 Thutmose III tomb Luxor KV 34 located in an almost inaccessible cleft.
 The cleft is in the southern end of Valley of the Kings.
 In fact, the entrance of Thutmose III tomb Luxor reached by a steep climb up a modern staircase.
 The tomb discovered in 1898 by the workmen of Victor Loret.
 In fact, it is the earliest of the royal tombs which can visited at present.
 Moreover, the tomb built for the king in mid-Dynasty XVIII.
 There are two flights of steps and descending corridors.
 They lead to the first occurrence in the Valley of the Kings of a deep well-shaft.
 The upper walls of Thutmose III tomb Luxor decorated in simple style.
 It is with a khekher frieze and with a star ceiling.

 Furthermore, there is a vestibule at roughly 90 degrees to the corridor.
 It has two square pillars and wall decoration which lists 741 of the divinities.
 In fact, it appears in the sacred texts of the Amduat.
 He depicted on the walls of the burial chamber below.
 These figures drawn as stick-figures, with their names or titles in each box beside them.
 Thutmose III tomb Luxor has a wooden staircase descends to the large cartouch-shaped burial chamber.
 It decorated with scenes from the Amduat.
 The Amduat is the oldest text which called by the Egyptians “Book of the Secret Room”.
 In fact, it seen in the Valley of Kings and depicts the sun’s journey through the 12 hours of night.
 It shown in its complete form in Thutmose III tomb Luxor.